GamalSakoury/alx-system_engineering-devops/0x00-shell_basics/README.md

-the command that I used to print he current working abs path is pwd to list the content I used ls
+the command that I used to print he current working abs path is pwd to list the content I used ls to go to the home I will use cd with ~ or without